zhouyichen30/pc_project/README.md

 # Private Credit Performance

 A reproducible Python workflow for ingesting, cleaning, and analyzing private credit cash flow data.
-The goal is to normalize raw CSV inputs, compute XIRR/MOIC metrics, model leverage impact, and output a unified performance summary.
+The goal is to normalize raw CSV inputs, compute metrics such as XIRR/MOIC, model leverage impact (net), and output a unified performance summary and chart.

 ---
+> This project was developed and tested on **Python 3.12.10**.
+> Please use Python 3.11 or later to ensure compatibility.

 ## How to Run